MuhammadShibli/QBertLevelGenerator/README.md

 ## Overview

 The "QBertLevelGenerator" is a procedural generation algorithm designed to create Q*Bert-inspired levels.
-These levels follow a pyramid-like grid structure where each block can contain items, obstacles, or spawn points for the player and goal.
-The unique design philosophy of this algorithm focuses on ensuring a **solvable path** from the player's start to the goal (a black sphere) by laying out the critical path first.
-This approach guarantees level solvability, which is essential in procedurally generated games.
+These levels follow a pyramid-like grid structure where each block can contain items and obstacles or it could be the spawn point for the player or the goal.

+The challenge for the procedural engine is ensuring a **solvable path** from the player's start to the goal (a black sphere) while keeping generated levels diverse and modifiable.
+So instead of trying to optimise random block placement such that critical paths exist, the challenge is solved by laying out the critical path first and then adding random blocks.
+This approach guarantees level solvability and with a couple of control variables also makes levels customisable.

 ## Q*Bert Level Layout